RevanthMali/100XDEV/README.md

-This repository reflects my learning from 100XDEV and this repo comprises files that are coded by me during my learning process.
+This repository reflects my learnings from 100XDEV course and this repo comprises of files that are coded by me during my learning process.